Sand Sun & Messy Buns

 Where to Stay in Charleston SC

 I hope these options help.
-If you'd like a Charleston bucket list printable that comes pre-filled with some (or all) of the above-listed items, please let me know so I can add that option to this post.
-I want to make sure I'm delivering the content you need!
-Thanks so much.
+If you'd like a Charleston bucket list printable that comes pre-filled with some (or all) of the above-listed items, please let me know so I can add that to this post.

-For more local favorites, you can follow my Charleston board on Pinterest or join my email list where I spill my secrets about my favorite places to explore in and around the Lowcountry.
+For more local favorites, you can follow my Charleston board on Pinterest or join my email list.
+It's where I spill my secrets about my favorite places to explore in and around the Lowcountry.

 If you're looking for more bucket list ideas, check out The Ultimate USA Bucket List — 100 Best Things To Do in the USA.